GamotronicYT/Sdklisttojson/README.md

 # Sdk list to json
-convert ureal Finder tool txt and log (Generator.log & NamesDump.txt & ObjectsDump.txt) to .json Format for more to facility to make game modding
+convert ureal Finder tool txt and log (Generator.log & NamesDump.txt & ObjectsDump.txt) to .json Format for more facility to make game modding

 #how to use